LianjiaTech/BELLE/README.md

 The instruction generation code and finetuned model checkpoint [Hugging Face](https://huggingface.co/BelleGroup/BELLE-7B-0.2M) trained on the generated dataset (approx. 1m instruction and answer pairs, plus original ~50k Alpaca pairs) based on BLOOMZ-7B are both open sourced.

+## Limitation and Usage Limits
+There still exists a few issues in the model trained on current base model and data:

+1. The model might generate factual errors when asked to follow instructions related to facts.

+2. Occasionally generates harmful responses since the model still struggles to identify potential harmful instructions.

+3. Needs improvements on reasoning and coding.

+Since the model still has its limitations, we require developers only use the open-sourced code, data, model and any other artifacts generated via this project for research purposes.
+Commercial use and other potential harmful use cases are not allowed.

 ## Data Release
 1. `zh_seed_tasks.jsonl` contains 175 seed tasks, for example:<br/>